-Certainly it is at the limit of Japan and it is rather difficult to reach but, since the Shiretoko National Park itself is full of nature of charming magnificence, I think I will introduce other touristic facilities the next time, because this time is the turn of the Kamuiwakka Hot Falls, a rare example of hot waterfalls.
+Certainly it is at the limit of Japan and it is rather difficult to reach but, since the Shiretoko National Park itself is plenty with nature of charming magnificence, this time is the turn of the Kamuiwakka Hot Falls, a rare example of hot waterfalls.

 What’s special about the Kamuiwakka Hot Falls?

 As written above, what stands out the most about the Kamuiwakka Hot Falls is that the water is warm.
-The temperature of the water ranges from hot to tepid but, as far as you can go while visiting the falls, the temperature is around 30 °C. Another characteristic is that they are in a place where the access is limited.
+The temperature of the water ranges from hot to tepid but, as far as you can go while visiting the falls, the temperature is around 30 °C (86 °F).
+Another characteristic is that they are in a place where the access is limited.

 As a matter of fact, the Shiretoko national park is situated in the peninsula with the same name, recorded as a World Heritage by UNESCO.
 The length of the peninsula is about 70km, but for common people it is possible to go as far as one third of its lenght, leaving all the rest totally to the nature.
 To go to the farthest place in the Shiretoko peninsula there is no other way but taking an excursion boat.

 In other words, being the Kamuiwakka Hot Falls in that area of limited access, you feel that you are going in the middle of nature.

 How to get to the Kamuiwakka Hot Falls